kurtisjunior/your-authors-big-five/README.md

   * Which dictator your tweets relate most to.
   * How close your personality is to one of your friends.
   * A website that takes a twitter handle, gets their last tweet and converts it into a audio file translated into another language.
+  * Reply to a twitter user with a different message depending on their personality stats from Watson

 This sprint is open-ended and is designed to make you:
 1. Get creative and try to think of what you achieve with these tools.